bertBruynooghe/lo_carb_assistent/README.md

 * graph support
 * support for input data from glucose measurements.
 * decimal separator support in windows phone is still quite clunky.

+## Development

+### webpacker-dev-server without inlining

+This can be helpfull when debuggging offline behaviour as it gets rid of the websockets for hot module reloading of teh webpack devserver:

+`sh -ac '. ./.without-dev-server-inlining; ./bin/webpack-dev-server'`